Our team

 All members of the team have regular ongoing professional development within their specialist area to ensure that they are kept up to date with key issues that are taking place within sensory impairment.

-We offer teaching, support, advice, training, early help and interventions for children and young people from 0-25, where a physical difficulty, visual, hearing or multi-sensory impairment is having an impact on their ability to access education.
+We offer teaching, support, advice, training, early help and interventions for children and young people from 0-25, where a physical difficulty, vision, hearing or multi-sensory impairment is having an impact on their ability to access education.

 Who we support